Offline to Online Learning for Real-Time Bandwidth Estimation: Evaluation

 \subsection{Offline to Online vs Online}

-We provide a comparison between online training and offline pretraining with online finetuning to illustrate the practical benefits of offline learning.
+We provide a comparison between online training and offline pretraining with online finetuning to illustrate the practical benefits of our approach.
 We refer to these models as {\it online} and {\it finetuned} models respectively.
-We train $5$ variants of each model, varying the initial KL penalty of PPO from $\{0.1, 0.3, 0.5, 0.7, 0.9\}$ where a lower KL penalty allows for larger policy updates.
-The learned estimators are evaluated on a holdout set of $60$ low bandwidth and high bandwidth traces that encompass stable, burst loss, and fluctuating bandwidth scenarios.
-We report the aggregated results in Table~\ref{tab:finetune-benchmarks}.
-It is important to note that we utilized $10000$ calls for pretraining and $75$ calls for finetuning the \textit{finetuned} models, while the \textit{online} models leveraged the same model architecture as \Name{} and were trained until convergence with approximately $50000$ videoconferencing calls via PPO.
+We train $5$ variants of each model, varying the initial KL penalty of PPO from $\{0.1, 0.3, 0.5, 0.7, 0.9\}$ where a lower KL penalty encourages exploration and allows for larger policy updates.
+The learned estimators are evaluated on a holdout set of $60$ LBW and HBW traces that encompass stable, burst loss, and fluctuating bandwidth scenarios.
+We report the aggregated results in Figure~\ref{fig:online-finetune}.
+It is important to note that we utilized $10000$ calls for pretraining and $75$ calls for finetuning the \textit{finetuned} models, while the \textit{online} models leveraged the same model architecture as \Name{} and were trained until convergence via PPO.

-Our results indicate that the \textit{finetuned} models achieve a competitive maximum QoE reward and a higher mean QoE reward in comparison to the best \textit{online} models, which suggests that the \textit{finetuned} policies are of similar quality.
+We empirically observe higher variance in QoE early on in the training procedure with lower KL penalties due to increased exploration (Figure~\ref{fig:train-online-reward}).
+Our results indicate that the \textit{finetuned} models achieve a competitive maximum QoE and a higher mean QoE in comparison to the best \textit{online} models, which suggests that the \textit{finetuned} policies are of similar quality (Figure~\ref{fig:mean-qoe-reward}).
 We hypothesize that pretraining provides a rich prior which enables the agent to converge to a competitive set of policies.
-In addition to quality, we emphasize that, in our case, the time-to-solution through pretraining and finetuning is significantly lower than online training.
-Model-free RL methods such as PPO tend to require a large number of samples to converge~\cite{trpo}; however, since offline IL with finetuning relies heavily on supervised learning, our method converges with a significantly smaller number of samples.
-Specifically, our \textit{finetuned} models converge with $10075$ sampled calls ($10000$ for pretraining and $75$ for finetuning), while the \textit{online} models require $50000$, a near $5$x increase in sample complexity.
-Our results seem to suggest that offline pretraining with finetuning leads to a quality set of policies with significant reductions in the time-to-solution in comparison to online training from scratch.

-The previous exercises illustrate the following key aspects of \Name{}.
-One, in contrast to learning a policy from scratch via online RL, \Name{} learns an expert bandwidth estimation policy by pretraining on offline experience collected from prior methods.
-Two, \Name{}'s policy can be finetuned to reflect a desired QoE preference purely from new network observations. \textbf{This workflow stands in stark contrast to handcrafted methods such as UKF which require extensive domain knowledge to tune the carefully constructed heuristic.} Thus, by harnessing the efforts of prior methods and maintaining the flexibility of data-driven systems, \Name{}'s IL-based design captures the best of both worlds.